Updated December 2023

 HVAC (heating, ventilation, and air conditioning) mechanics install, repair, and overhaul all types of systems related to air quality and temperature control.
 With a renewed focus on air quality brought on by the pandemic plus a boom in energy efficiency upgrades, this is one of the hottest jobs in Canada right now.

 Ontario government data shows that job postings for HVAC mechanics more than tripled between 2017 and 2021.
 And the latest Job Bank report forecasts strong demand for HVAC mechanics throughout Ontario.
-In fact, in the Toronto area, this trade gets four stars for employment growth - the Job Bank's highest rating.
+In fact, in the Toronto area, this trade gets four stars for employment growth--the Job Bank's second-highest rating.

 HVAC mechanics and technicians must complete an apprenticeship and earn a Certificate of Qualification to work in the field or start a heating/cooling business.
 You'll also need a gas technician certification to work with gas and propane-fired heating/cooling equipment.

 Click below to learn more about HVAC training and certification.

 Growth in the construction industry is just one reason for the high demand for plumbers in Canada.
 There are jobs available across all sectors, from industrial to residential.
 Ontario alone expects to see up to 5,000 openings for plumbers between 2021 and 2025--that represents a growth rate of more than 14 per cent.

 Plumbing career paths include:

 - Working on new construction projects

 - Doing residential and commercial plumbing maintenance